Call of Duty is a historical-military first-person shooter developed by Infinity Ward and published by Activision for the PC on October 29, 2003.

 Call of Duty also helped introduce Iron Sights to FPS gaming which allowed for improved accuracy, and the ability to change the firing modes on specific weapons, a feature that is most noticeably absent in all the other games in the series.
 The game also offered the player to maneuver in either standing, crouched, or prone positions, each with varying speed and accuracy modifiers.
 Call Of Duty was also one of the first American WW2 games to show the other sides of the conflict, with both British and Russian campaigns.
 The game also incorporated the idea of 'Shellshock' from Saving Private Ryan, which is when the player narrowly avoided death from a grenade and was subject to a shaky cam, slo-mo, ringing of the ears, and the inability to move at normal pace.
 Multiplayer included the unique Headquarters mode (A variation of King of the Hill) and the Kill-cam, which would show who killed you, from where, and with what.
 The Kill-cam helped discourage campers and glitching.

 11 missions comprise the single player campaign and are split across three different countries (USA, Great Brittan and the Soviet Union).
-Additionally, there is one secret level only obtainable via the use of the level select code.
+Additionally, there is one secret level (Tank Assault) only obtainable via the use of the level select code.

 - Carentan - The first mission of the game, starts with the Normandy landings, climaxes on the night assault of Carentan, and ends with the counter attack the following day.
 The Player first experiences the "Shell Shock" feature of the game under machine gun fire during the initial attack.
 Based heavily on Band of Brothers.

 - Brecourt - Originally placed as the fifth mission in the PC version of Call of Duty, Brecourt has the player running along trenches of Brecourt Manor during Operation Overlord.
 Based on the Brecourt Manor Assault as depicted in Band of Brothers' second episode, "Day of Days".